|

 Notes:

-1 "Minimize" means using one or all of the following
+1 "Minimize" means using one or all of the following operational strategies:

-- Distributing aerial activities across the operating area so that these habitat areas receive less use (particularly for landings and take-offs) relative to other areas where the probability of interaction with goats is lower.
+less use (particularly for landings and take-offs) relative to other areas where the probability of

-- Identifying and maintaining use of regular and predictable patterns and distribution of flights.
+- Identifying and maintaining use of regular and predictable patterns and distribution

 - Flying on the opposite side of the valley from where these areas are located.

-- Flying aircraft in a way that reduces noise and ensures that animals are not surprised by sudden encounters.
+- Flying aircraft in a way that reduces noise and ensures that animals are not surprised by

-- Ensuring that monitoring and feed-back systems are in place to show due diligence with respect to meeting the intent of this category.
+- Ensuring that monitoring and feed-back systems are in place to show due diligence with respect

-- Employing the established practices of HeliCat Canada when animals are inadvertently encountered.
+- Employing the established practices of HeliCat Canada when animals are inadvertently

 2 Flights into mapped Mountain Goat/sheep winter